internetee/omniauth-tara/README.md

   * `name` is arbitrary, I recommend using the name of your provider.
 The name configuration exists because you could be using multiple OpenID Connect providers in a single app.
+  * `callback_path` is mandatory if your application callback path differs from standard `/auth/tara/callbacks`, or omniauth gem wouldn`t be able to initiate callback phase after request phase.
   * Although `response_type` is an available option, currently, only `:code` is valid.
 There are plans to bring in implicit flow and hybrid flow at some point, but it hasn't come up yet for me.
 Those flows aren't best practive for